• Skip to primary navigation

 Lobby Lounge at the Empress Hotel

-In my Victoria itinerary, you can read about more fun things to do in this beautiful capital.
+In my Victoria itinerary, you can read about more top things to do in this beautiful capital.

 Killer whales on whale watching tour in Victoria Vancouver Island

-A very popular activity in Victoria is going on a whale watching tour.
-Victoria is one of the top spots to see killer whales (orca) but you’re also likely to encounter humpback and gray whales.
+Victoria is one of the top spots to see killer whales (orca) but you’re also likely to encounter gray whales and humpback whales.

-Click here to book an environmentally responsible whale-watching tour in Victoria!
+Click here to book a whale-watching tour in Victoria

 The Butchart Gardens Victoria BC

-One of the best things to see on Vancouver Island are the famous Butchard Gardens.
+One of the best things to see on Vancouver Island is the famous Butchart Gardens.
 These beautiful gardens are a National Historic Site of Canada and the result of the vision, passion, and dedication of Jenny Butchart.

-The easiest way to visit the Butchard Gardens (if you don’t have your own transport) is via this popular bus tour.
+The easiest way to visit Butchart Gardens (if you don’t have your own transport) is via this popular bus tour.

 Included in the tour: transportation in a comfortable touring car, a professional guide, and entrance to the gardens.

-Click here to book a tour to the Butchard Gardens!
+Click here to book a tour of the Butchart Gardens!

 Victoria BC panorama Inner Harbour